VinnyShaw/cars-and-coffee-ci-ms2/README.md

 - The Lighthouse website scoring system was used to test and rate the websites performance.

   - On initial testing:
-    - SEO score was effected by the absence of a Meta Description element in the Head of the HTML. - Fixed
-    - SEO score was effected by a "non legible font size" error due to some text with font-size under 12px. - Fixed
-    - Accessability score was effected by a lack of form input labels. - Fixed

     - Accessability score was effected by Submit button contrast. - Fixed
-    - Best Practices score was effected by unused CSS. - Fixed
-    - Best Practices score was effected by incorrect Heading Hierarchy. - Fixed
+    - Accessability score was effected by lack of accessible names on items in Bootstraps coding. - Outstanding
-    - Best Practices score was effected by external links with a `target="_blank"` rule causing a security vulnerability. - Fixed by adding `rel="noopener"` to each external link.
     - Performance score was raised by compressing all site images on - [TinyPNG](https://tinypng.com)

 - After each test, the appropriate suggested changes were carried out, giving the site a score of:

-  - Performance (80%)
+  - Performance (68%)
-  - Accessability (96%)
+  - Accessability (98%)
   - Best Practices (100%)
   - SEO (100%).
   - [Full Results here](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Fvinnyshaw.github.io%2Fcars-and-coffee-ci-ms2%2F%23contact&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext)